Choosing Inswing Versus Outswing Door

 There are a few basic building codes that tend to be fairly consistent across the country when it comes to swing direction:

 - Snow-prone areas: In any climate where large snow storms can take place, all entry and patio doors must swing inward so they won’t become trapped in a home if lots of snow builds up.
+There are several areas of Utah where this may become a need, but this tends to depend on average snowfall in your area.
+Contact our team for more information on this.

 - Public doors: Doors in commercial buildings always swing outward, per the International Building Code.
 This is to maintain safety and order during an evacuation – an inswing door could cause panicking people to press up against it and be trapped inside.
+In fact, evacuation plans in such buildings will often include a specific piece for how the door is held open, as this is a vital area of any such plan.

 - Hurricane-prone areas: Inswing doors can be pushed open more easily than outswing doors, so the latter are recommended for these areas.
+Whether they are required will depend on the specific municipality.

 - Outswing doors are more protective of the home’s interior in heavy climates.
 Wind and water have more trouble infiltrating them due to the threshold design, plus basic physics.